YahooArchive/mojito/docs/dev_guide/intro/mojito_architecture.rst

 configuration (and perhaps on its corresponding mojit definition).
 The use of a factory mechanism allows the framework to easily interject proxies and other intermediaries, in a manner that is transparent to the mojit developer.
-In addition, a mojit developer may choose to provide a custom factory, although the need for this is not expected other than in rare circumstances.
+In addition, a mojit developer may choose to provide a custom factory, although the need for this is not expected except in rare circumstances.

 .. _framework-view_factory: